What goes in a HIPAA risk management plan

 6. A date for review.
 The plan should be a living document reviewed at least annually alongside the risk analysis.
 Note when the next review is scheduled.

-Risk management plans are easier to act on when risks are sorted by urgency.
-The tier structure that maps to actual HIPAA enforcement priorities:
+Risk management plans are easier to act on when identified risks are grouped by how quickly and cheaply they can be addressed.

-Vendor conversations.
-Things that require a call or email to a service provider: executing or updating BAAs with your EHR vendor, billing company, cloud backup service, and telehealth platform; confirming that encryption is enabled by default; asking your IT provider about patch management.
+A second category requires vendor coordination rather than capital: executing or updating BAAs with your EHR vendor, billing company, cloud backup service, and telehealth platform; confirming that encryption is enabled by default; asking your IT provider about patch management.
+These take a phone call or email, not a budget line.

 What "reasonable and appropriate" means in enforcement